bubnov/SBTableViewAdapter/README.md

 ## License

-SFCCollections is available under the MIT license.
+SBTableViewAdapter is available under the MIT license.
 See the LICENSE file for more info.